-Rabbi Goldstein is always available to help guide our members throughout the life cycle, officiating at appropriate ceremonies and offering pastoral counseling upon request.
+Rabbi Chaiken is always available to help guide our members throughout the life cycle, officiating at appropriate ceremonies and offering pastoral counseling upon request.
 Please contact us to let us know how we can help you with your simchas and the sorrows of life.

 Bris and Baby Naming

 The Torah commands us to circumcise our newborn sons (bris) on the eighth day of their new lives.
 For information on Mohels and to help plan this special occasion in your family’s life please contact our office.
 A baby naming can be done at any age and Rabbi Goldstein can help choose an appropriate Hebrew name for your child.
 This event usually occurs during our Friday evening service, our 9am Saturday chapel services or our Sunday congregational sanctuary service.
 Families can also sponsor an Oneg or Kiddush.

 Rabbi Chaiken can help you prepare for this wonderful, joyous occasion by teaching bride and groom the meaning of the ceremony, from the Ketubah signing to breaking the glass.
 Counsel is also provided, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 Weddings can be scheduled through the Rabbi or Temple Office.
 You do not need to be a Temple member.